-BURLINGTON, Vt. – Citing his primal need to simply ‘just get away for a while,’ local man Aaron Forks spent the greater part of his day staring into his phone, attempting to post photos of an afternoon hike to his Instagram.
+BURLINGTON, Vt. — Local man Aaron Forks spent the greater part of his day staring into his phone, attempting to post photos of an afternoon hike to his Instagram while “just trying to get away from it all,” sources confirmed.

 Forks’s main subject of photography was close up shots of himself, as opposed to the many impressive views and close calls with majestic wildlife he unknowingly walked by while using his forward-facing camera and battling nature for service.